AdobeDocs/commerce-admin.en/help/catalog/product-create-configurable.md

 ## Part 2: Adding configurations

 The following example shows how to add configurations for three colors and three sizes.
-In all, nine simple products will be created with unique SKUs to cover every possible combination of variations.
+In all, nine simple products are created with unique SKUs to cover every possible combination of variations.
 By default, the product name and SKU for each variation is based on the attribute value and either the parent product name or SKU.

 The progress bar at the top of the page shows where you are in the process and guides you through each step.